fedequeiroz05/repo-script/README.md

-  # this is my first project
+  # This is my first project
+  # In this repo-sprit you will find some powershell script built by me